-Biography of the Ceremonial Mayor of Salford, Councillor Alan Lewis Clague
+Biography of the Ceremonial Mayor of Salford, Councillor Christine Hudson

-Alan has been a serving councillor since being elected for the Weaste and Seedley ward in 1995 and now continues to serve the local community in Ordsall.
+Christine has been a serving councillor since being elected for the Cadishead ward in 1997 and continues to serve the local community in Cadishead.

-Run by the Princess Royal Trust for Carers, this service is for young people aged between eight and seventeen years.
-It offers advice, support, information, specialist support groups, activites and residential breaks.
-The service includes festivals, forums and a dedicated worker to support young carers as they become young adult carers.
+This service is for young people aged between 8 and 17 years.
+It offers advice, support, information, specialist support groups, activities and residential breaks.
+The service includes festivals, forums and a dedicated worker to support young carers as they become young adults.

 Salford young carers service also runs the young adult carers service for those aged 16 to 24 to ensure a smooth transition into adulthood for long term carers.
 The service works with families and other providers in the city to reduce the impact of caring on young people.

 "If possible we will stop the young carer from having to care.
 However, if we cannot do this we will ensure that the caring does not disadvantage the young person in their social and emotional development or their ability to achieve."

 The Salfordian in Southport was built by Salford Council in 1963 to provide a refuge for residents and their carers, with 24 hour on call support.
 Today, the hotel is run by the Salfordian Trust and caters mainly for older Salford residents and less mobile visitors but they also welcome other guests.
 The Salfordian helps those people by giving them the opportunity for much needed respite and a chance to enjoy a popular holiday destination knowing that their care needs will always be catered for.

 This page was last updated on 12 June 2014